John Blake (American football): Coaching career

-Prior to his arrival in Norman, Blake had served as the defensive line coach for the Dallas Cowboys, working alongside future UNC coach Butch Davis (2007–11) as well as former Sooner and then Cowboys head coach Barry Switzer.
-The Dallas Cowboys won two Super Bowls (1993 & 1995) during Blake's stint.
+Prior to his arrival in Norman, Blake had served as the defensive line coach for the Dallas Cowboys, working alongside future UNC coach Butch Davis as well as former Sooner and then Cowboys head coach Barry Switzer.
+The Dallas Cowboys won two Super Bowls during Blake's stint.
 Blake also worked as a defensive assistant at Oklahoma in the early 1990s under Gary Gibbs.

 Blake served as the defensive line coach at Mississippi State University in 2003.
-He later held the same position on Bill Callahan's staff at the University of Nebraska from 2004 to 2006.
+He later held the same position on Bill Callahan's staff at the University of Nebraska–Lincoln from 2004 to 2006.
 Blake resigned his position at the University of North Carolina at Chapel Hill on Sunday, September 5, 2010.
 On February 16, 2016 Lamar University announced that they had hired Blake to serve as their defensive line coach.
-After one month at Lamar and during the Cardinals' spring camp, Blake accepted the defensive line coach position with the Buffalo Bills on March 15, 2016 following the Bills' firing of Karl Dunbar.
+After one month at Lamar and during the Cardinals' spring camp, Blake accepted the defensive line coach position with the Buffalo Bills on March 15, 2016, following the Bills' firing of Karl Dunbar.